 Community Supported Flowers

-Following the community supported agriculture (CSA) model, members sign up in the winter for a share of our coming season’s harvest.
+Following the community supported agriculture (CSA) model, members sign up for a share of our coming season’s harvest.
 At Tanglebloom Flower Farm that means bouquets or buckets of fresh seasonal blooms, grown sustainably in Vermont.

 We offer spring, summer, & fall flower shares